901abc26123bee/901abc26123bee.github.io/source/_posts/20240814-websocket-protocol-apiSchemaDesign-authentication.md

     - Vulnerability to DoS Attacks: Attackers might open multiple WebSocket connections without authenticating, tying up server resources.
 This requires strict timeouts to prevent server overload, adding more complexity compared to HTTP-based methods.

+## **Graceful Degradation**

+- **Fallback Mechanisms:** In scenarios where maintaining a WebSocket connection is difficult (e.g., due to network issues or server overload) or not supported by client devices ([Can I use WebSocket?](https://caniuse.com/websockets)), applications often implement fallback mechanisms like HTTP long polling or Server-Sent Events (SSE).
+These alternatives can help maintain communication, albeit less efficiently, when WebSockets are not viable.

+## Sec-WebSocket-Extensions
+check [Protocol upgrade mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism)for more detail

 ## References: